-The Basque language has assured its future for another generation.
-Intergenerational language transmission is functioning reasonably well.
-The haps we could call them secondary language planners (ie.: they plan language only in so far as it helps them achieve their primary objective) as opposed to the primary planners in organisations (NGO's with status objectives; Vice-Ministry for Language Policy) whose only objective is to improve the status of Basque.
+&lt;sup>55 Note that the church's primary function is not language planning.
+Other non-language organisations (for example, government, trade unions or companies) are in the same position: perhaps we could call them secondary language planners (ie.: they plan language only in so far as it helps them achieve their primary objective) as opposed to the primary planners in organisations (NGO's; Vice-Ministry for Language Policy) whose only objective is to improve the status of Basque.

-57 For a fuller discussion of the future prospects of Basque from a Fishmanian perspective, see Zalbide et al. 2006 (in English).
+&lt;sup>56 For a fuller discussion of the future prospects of Basque from a Fishmanian perspective, see Zalbide et al. 2006 (in English).

-58 This particular form of analysis examines internal Strengths and Weaknesses alongside external Opportunities and Threats.
-See, for example, http://en.wikipedia.org/wiki/SWOT_analysis.
+&lt;sup>57 This particular form of analysis examines internal Strengths and Weaknesses alongside external Opportunities and Threats.
+See, for example, http://en.wikipedia.org/wiki/SWOT\analysis.
 Several language planning agents in the Basque Country have made use of it.

-language has a core of literate Basque users.
-Thousands of Basque speakers have obtained work thanks to their knowledge of Basque in addition to professional requirements.
+knowledge of Basque in addition to professional requirements.
 Many regularly use the language at work in modern environments, thus achieving new functions for Basque.
 The standardization process is well advanced and vocabulary is available for most major uses of the language.
 Its legal situation, though by no means perfect, provides ample opportunity for positive action.
 Attitudes towards present language policy, with the partial exception of Navarre, are quite positive.

-6.2.
-Internal weaknesses
+2. Internal weakneses